 - used to suppress your overactive immune system

-- Commonly used for long periods and dose may be reduced if symptoms become less active
+- Commonly used for long periods, and you may reduce the dose if symptoms become less active

 Biological therapies (rituximab)